maladzenkau/image2rtsp/README.md

 This project is a migration from ROS1 to ROS2.
 The original code was developed by [CircusMonkey](https://github.com/CircusMonkey/ros_rtsp/tree/master).
 I would like to express my gratitude for his contribution.

 ## image2rtsp
 This project enables the conversion of a selected ROS2 topic of type `sensor_msgs::msg::Image` into an `RTSP` stream, with an anticipated delay of approximately 0,3-0,4s.
 The generated stream can be utilized for various purposes such as remote control, object detection tasks, monitoring, and more.
-Please note that the migration process is ongoing, and therefore, the complete functionality of the original package is not yet available.

 Currently supported `sensor_msgs::msg::Image` formats: "**rgb8**", "**rgba8**", "**rgb16**", "**rgba16**", "**bgr8**", "**bgra8**", "**bgr16**", "**bgra16**", "**mono8**", "**mono16**", "**yuv422_yuy2**".
 (if you need some specific unsupported format, create an issue and i will try to add it as soon as possible)